kyma-project/examples/aws-cloudwatch/README.md

 ### Deploy the AWS Distro

-After creating a secret and configuering AWS, we can finally deploy an Otel Collector itself.
+After creating a secret and configuring the required users in AWS, we finally can deploy the AWS Distro.
+That is a specific distribution of an otel-collector which will take care of the conversion and dispatching of the OTLP based metrics and trace data in the cluster, to the AWS specific format and protocol.

-1. Deploy an OTEL Collector by calling
+1. Deploy the AWS Distro by calling
     ```bash
     kubectl -n $KYMA_NS apply -f ./aws-otel-collector/aws-otel.yaml
     ```

-### Create pipelines
+### Setup Kyma Telemetry

-After deploying OTEL Collector itself, you should deploy logpipeline, tracepipeline, and metricpipeline.
+Enable ingestion of the signals from your workloads, using the available features of the Kyma Telemetry module:

-1. Deploy a logpipeline by calling
+1. Enable a LogPipeline which is shipping container logs of all workload directly to the AWS X-Ray service, leveraging the same secret as the AWS Distro is using, bypassing the AWS Distro.
+As logs are not yet supported by the AWS Distro and the Kyma feature is not based on OTLP yet, the integration here is not consistent with the rest for now.
+Enable the LogPipeline by running:
     ```bash
     kubectl apply -f ./pipelines/logpipeline.yaml
     ```